sam-maverick/messageme/README.md

 There are different ways to deploy and launch the Messageme app.
 Expo Go provides a shell environment to easily and quickly test features.
 If you want a standalone app that you can publish, then you may want to deploy a production build.
 Besides, you may want to either use virtual or physical devices.
 Choose the option(s) below that you want.

+The tasks below are to be performed from the `client/` folder.

 ### Launching the app on an Android device with Expo Go

 With Expo Go, you use the Expo Go app as a bridge to execute the app.
 This is likely the fastest way to get it up and running.